Triamec/InputOutput/README.md

 ## Hardware Prerequisites

-- *Triamec* drive with a motor and encoder connected and configured with a stable position controller
+- *Triamec* drive with a voltage source to apply voltage to at least one input (power supply and switch) and at least one possibility to verify voltage at the output (LED, multimeter etc.)
 - Connection to the drive by *Tria-Link* (via PCI adapter), *USB* or *Ethernet*

 ## Hardware Configuration Adjustment